ethereum/ethereum-org/views/content/greeter.md

     contract mortal {
-        /* Define variable owner of the type address*/ address owner;
+        /* Define variable owner of the type address */ address owner;

-        /* this function is executed at initialization and sets the owner of the contract */ function mortal() { owner = msg.sender; }
+        /* This function is executed at initialization and sets the owner of the contract */ function mortal() { owner = msg.sender; }

         /* Function to recover the funds on the contract */